VidhyaraviR/T_sentiment_analysis/README.md

    - Numpy
    - Matplotlib
    - Seaborn
-   -Sklearn
+   - Sklearn
-   -Joblib
+   - Joblib
 # Dataset description
    The dataset used for this project consists of the following columns:

-ID
+   - ID
-Company
+   - Company
-Feelings
+   - Feelings
-Tweet
+   - Tweet
-Steps
+# Steps
-Packages Import
+   - Packages Import
 Read the train data
 Data Pre-Processing
 Exploratory Data Analysis